-PATIENTS WHO MEET INCLUSION BASED ON THE TRAUMA DECISION TREE AND WHO ARE NOT YET 15 YEARS OF AGE, SHOULD BE TRANSPORTED TO A PEDIATRIC TRAUMA CENTER.
+CHILDREN WHO MEET INCLUSION BASED ON THE TRAUMA DECISION TREE AND WHO HAVE NOT REACHED THEIR 15TH BIRTHDAY, SHOULD BE TRANSPORTED TO A PEDIATRIC TRAUMA CENTER.
+(NEW '08)

-- a) Maintain spine stabilization.

-- b) Control bleeding and immobilize patient, if indicated.
+- a) Maintain spine stabilization. - b) Control bleeding and immobilize patient, if indicated. - c) Hyperventilate the head-injured patient as follows:

-- c) Consider PASG.

-- d) Hyperventilate the head-injured patient as follows:

 Adult 20 breaths per minute